Skip to content

 Research and Community Engagement Team

-Telling an accurate history of the African American Burial Ground and Woodland Cemetery involves diligent and thorough historical research and outreach.
+Telling an accurate history of the African American Burial Ground, A. P. Calhoun Family Plot, and Woodland Cemetery involves diligent and thorough historical research and outreach.
 The research and community engagement team works in libraries, archives, and in local communities to research important documents, listen to oral histories, and help recover the stories of individuals and families who may be buried at the site.
 The team also works to engage the public in these research, restoration, and preservation efforts.

-Dr. Rhondda Thomas, Calhoun Lemon Professor of Literature, Call My Name Faculty Director, and Coordinator of Research and Community Engagement for the Woodland Cemetery and African American Burial Ground Historic Preservation Project
+Dr. Rhondda Thomas, Calhoun Lemon Professor of Literature, Call My Name Faculty Director, and Coordinator of Research and Community Engagement for the Cemetery Project

 Dr. Mandi Barnard, Research Historian